Hannah Fry

-Hannah Fry (born 21 February 1984) is a British mathematician, author and broadcaster.
-She is Professor of the Public Understanding of Mathematics at the University of Cambridge, a fellow of Queens' College, Cambridge, and president of the Institute of Mathematics and its Applications.
-She was previously a professor at University College London.
+Hannah Mary Fry (born 21 February 1984) is a British mathematician, author and broadcaster.
+She is the first professor of the public understanding of mathematics at the University of Cambridge, and a fellow of Queens' College, Cambridge.
+She was previously the president of the Institute of Mathematics and its Applications and was a professor of the mathematics of cities at University College London.

 Her work has included studies of patterns of human behaviour, such as interpersonal relationships and dating, and how mathematics can apply to them, the mathematics behind pandemics, and scientific explanations of modern appliances.
 She has had a particular focus on helping the public to improve their mathematical skills.
 Fry gave the Royal Institution Christmas Lectures in 2019 and has presented several television and radio programmes for the BBC, including The Secret Genius of Modern Life.
 She has received several awards for her work in mathematics, including the Asimov Prize and David Attenborough Award.

 Early life and education

-Hannah Fry was born in Essex, England, on 21 February 1984, the middle one of three sisters, and raised in Hoddesdon and Ware, Hertfordshire.
-She is of English and Irish heritage: her father was an English factory worker making hydraulic lifts for lorries and her mother stayed at home.
-One summer, aged about 11, her mother made her solve a page of problems in a mathematics textbook each day of the summer holiday, putting her ahead of her fellow students in the next school year.
+Hannah Mary Fry was born in Harlow, Essex, England, on 21 February 1984.
+The middle of three sisters, she grew up in Hoddesdon and Ware, Hertfordshire.
+She is of English and Irish heritage: her father was an English factory worker making hydraulic lifts for lorries and her Irish Catholic mother stayed at home.
+One summer, aged about 11, her mother made her solve a page of problems in a mathematics textbook each day of the holiday, putting her ahead of other pupils when she went back to school.
 She attended Presdales School in Ware, where a teacher inspired her to study mathematics.
 She graduated from University College London (UCL) with a degree in mathematics.
 In 2011, she completed her thesis under the supervision of Frank T. Smith and was awarded a PhD from UCL for research on fluid dynamics and the Navier–Stokes equations.